 | Page updated Apr 2, 2019

 short document that describes creating several small macros

 dashes and slashes that can "break" at the end of the line, rather than

-can avoid creating unwanted large white spaces near the page margin.
+This method can avoid creating unwanted large white spaces near the page margin.
+(See the samples below.)

-The document also describes inserting accented letters and underlined tabs with small macros that you can play with a keystroke or mouseclick.
+8. UnderTab.wcm creates an underlined Tab with a mouseclick.
+Each activation produces another underlined Tab.
 Underlined tabs are useful in creating lines above signatures, "fill in" lines, etc.